MuhammedM294/MuhammedM294/README.md

 ## Muhammed Abdelaal, MSc
-I am a Geomatics engineer and currently working as an assistant lecturer in the Geomatics Engineering Department at Benha University, Egypt.
+I am a Geomatics engineer and currently working as an assistant lecturer in the Geomatics Engineering Department at the Faculty of Engineering, Benha University, Egypt.

-## I am interested in:
+## I am Interested in:
 - Remote Sensing, Photogrammetry, and Computer Vision
 - SLAM/ Visual SLAM
 - Robot Mapping/ Navigation